uva-responsibleai/fall-24/safety/mar-11.md

 The [Certified Defenses for Data Poisoning Attacks](https://arxiv.org/abs/1706.03691) paper discusses how certain defenses against data poisoning can be tested against "the entire space of attacks".
 - Specifically, the defense must be one that removes "outliers residing outside a feasible set," and minimizes "a margin-based loss on the remaining data"
-- The authors' approach can find the upper bound of efficacy of any data poisoning attack on such a classifier
+- The authors' approach can find the upper bound of the efficacy of any data poisoning attack on such a classifier
 - The authors analyze the case where a model is poisoned and where both the model and its poisoning detector are given poisoned data

-The [Poison frogs!](https://arxiv.org/abs/1804.00792) paper discuss poisoning on neural networks that manipulate the behavior of machine learning models at test time without degrading overall performance
+The [Poison frogs!](https://arxiv.org/abs/1804.00792) paper discusses poisoning on neural networks that manipulate the behavior of machine learning models at test time without degrading overall performance

 - Clean-labels are poisoned points that don’t require the attacker  to have any control over the labeling of training data.
 Only having knowledge of the model and its parameters allows us to create points that are undetected as poison and yet still able to influence the classifier.
-- There is an optimized method in making a single poisoned image influence the model especially for transfer learning scenarios.
+- There is an optimized method in making a single poisoned image influence the model, especially for transfer learning scenarios.
 The addition of a low-opacity watermark of the target instance increases effectiveness for multiple poisoned instances
 - Transfer Learning reacts to poison points by rotating the decision boundary to encompass the target, while end-to-end training reacts by pulling the target into the feature space with the decision remaining stationary.
 - It is effective on transfer learning but not so effective on end-to-end training.
 For end-to-end training, all three special techniques are needed: optimization, diversity of poison instances and watermarking.